2014 Annual Science Report

 The evolution of protoplanetary disks tells the story of the birth of planets and the formation of habitable environments.
 Microscopic interstellar materials are built up into larger and larger bodies, eventually forming planetesimals that are the building blocks of terrestrial planets and their atmospheres.
 With the advent of ALMA, we are poised to break open the study of young exoplanetesimals, probing their organic content with detailed observations comparable to those obtained for Solar System bodies.
 Furthermore, studies of planetesimal debris around nearby mature stars are paving the way for future NASA missions to directly observe potentially habitable exoplanets.

-Furthermore, warm debris dust coming from planetesimals in extrasolar planetary systems (aka. exozodiacal dust) is likely to be the largest source of noise for future direct observations of habitable planets (further details in Roberge et al. 2012).
+Finally, warm debris dust coming from planetesimals in extrasolar planetary systems (aka. exozodiacal dust) is likely to be the largest source of noise for future direct observations of habitable planets (further details in Roberge et al. 2012).
 Unfortunately, our current knowledge about exozodiacal dust is far from adequate to robustly plan or prepare for a future exoplanet mission aimed at observations of exoEarths (i.e. a New Worlds Mission as envisaged in the Astro2010 Decadal Survey).
 Co-I Roberge is addressing this problem through her membership in the LBTI Key Science Team.
 LBTI is a NASA-funded instrument for the Large Binocular Telescope, with the primary science aim of probing for exozodiacal dust down to levels relevant for a New Worlds Mission.
-Instrument commissioning and science planning for this survey are in progress.
-Science observations will begin in a few months and will extend over the next 4 years.
+Instrument commissioning and science planning for this survey are in progress (e.g. Weinberger et al. 2015, Kennedy et al. 2015).
+Early science observations have begun (Defrere et al. 2015); the full survey will extend over the next 4 years.